VitaminDsun/election-analysis/README.md

 # election-analysis

-  This week I was brought into asiset Tom and Seth with a program using python and it to assist with a audit of Colorado Board of Elections on a recent local congressional election.
+  This week I was brought into asiset Tom, and Seth with a program using python and it to assist with a audit of Colorado Board of Elections on a recent local congressional election.

-  list of objetives
+  list of goals
 •	calculate the total number votes from  databases
 •	provide a breakdown of the candidates, votes per county as well as provide a percentage of the total number of votes in each county
 •	tell which county had the largest number of votes